prevention-icon

 What are bird mites?

-Can humans get bird lice?
+Can humans get bird mites?

-Problems caused by bird mites
+Problems caused by bird mite infestation

 Though they are small in size, bird mites can cause big headaches if left unchecked.
 There are several reasons to get on top of an outbreak quickly: